jsheppard95/stock-analysis/README.md

 'Output results for all tickers
 ```
 This is advantageous in terms of computation time due to the removal of the
 nested loop.
-The previous version required an iteration through the entire
+The previous version required iteration through the entire dataset
-dataset for each of the 12 tickers.
-This is unnecessary since the data is
+for each of the 12 tickers.
+This is unnecessary since the data is grouped by
-grouped by ticker and ordered chronologically, and so most iterations in the
+ticker and ordered chronologically, and so most iterations in the inner loop
-inner loop result in no data storage due to the conditionals.
-The new version
+result in no data storage due to the conditionals.
+The new version removes
-removes these unnecessary iterations to significantly decrease the execution
+these unnecessary iterations to significantly decrease the execution time.
-time.
-Further changes include reordering to open the dataset first and acquire
+Further changes include reordering to open the dataset first and acquire the
-the quantities of interest and then open the output sheet to display the
+quantities of interest and then open the output sheet to display the results
-results instead of switching between the two, removing repeated code.
-These
+instead of switching between the two, removing repeated code.
+These changes
-changes reduce the execution time to 0.09 seconds for
+reduce the execution time to 0.09 seconds for
 [2017](Resources/VBA_Challenge_2017.png) and 0.08 seconds for
 [2018](Resources/VBA_Challenge_2018.png), a decrease by roughly a factor of
 six.